Palaeoscolecid: Morphology

+Growth

+Palaeoscolecids can grow by the continuous addition of plates, or by the continued growth of individual plates.

 Taxonomic position

 Palaeoscolecids are somewhat challenging to define, and probably represent a paraphyletic grouping.
 Their most current systematic diagnosis references their annulated worm-like body form, the presence of rows (usually) of phosphatic plates, and a straight gut, with the anus at the end of the animal.
 The group contains a wide and continuous spectrum of morphological variety, making further division of the group difficult; moreover, non-palaeoscolecid taxa likely evolved from palaeoscolecid-like ancestors, and it is thus difficult to demarcate a single clade that corresponds to the palaeoscolecid concept.

 They are considered by some to belong to the Cycloneuralia, although their position within this group is unresolved; they may lie with the priapulids or Nematomorpha.

 They have also been described as a sister-group to the Ecdysozoa, although as more characters are described a position closer to the priapulids becomes most probable.
 This said, their pharynx has the sixfold symmetry that likely characterised the ancestral ecdysozoan, rather than the fivefold symmetry of priapulans.
 A nematomorph affinity appears to be an artefact that results from under-sampling of the priapulid stem group.
 Their relationship with Archaeopriapulida is unclear, and either group may be paraphyletic to the other.
+Some authors choose to include paleoscolecids within Priapulida.

-A more current view identifies palaeoscolecids as a grade including sister taxa to Panarthropoda, highlighting similarities between the dorsal plates of taxa such as cricocosmiids and those of lobopodians such as Microdictyon.
+Martin R. Smith and Alavya Dhungana suggested in a 2022 publication that palaeoscolecids are a grade including sister taxa to Panarthropoda, highlighting similarities between the dorsal plates of taxa such as cricocosmiids and those of lobopodians such as Microdictyon.
+This proposal was made in response to a 2021 paper that found in a phylogenetic analysis that paleoscolecids were stem-group priapulids.